Student Success FAQs

 GPA stands for grade point average.
 It is a numerical average of your accumulated class letter grades.
 For an example of how to calculate your GPA, see pages #8 – #9 of the student handbook or pages #45, #46 of the College catalog, or click on Calculate Your GPA.

 Dual Admissions is a special transfer program which allows a “seamless transfer” to selected four-year institution’s participating programming.
-See page #8 in the Student Activity Calendar, view transfer opportunities, and/or stop by the Student Resource Center office, for more information.
+See page #8 in the Student Activity Calendar, view transfer opportunities, and/or stop by the Student Success Center office, for more information.

 Being part of the Student Senate is an excellent way to build your leadership skills, people skills, organizational skills and your resume for transferring to a four-year institution or straight to a job.
 Student Senators are elected by the student body.
 The responsibility of the Student Senate is to represent the student body in all matters pertaining to student life on campus, take appropriate actions, make recommendations to the President of the College and to present proposals, such as concerns, issues, and the best interest of the student body, to the Board of Trustees.
 Student Senate is a great way to network and get your name out in the work force as a go-getter for future employment.
 For more information about the Student Senate, you can look on page #14 of the Student Activities Calendar.